One needn’t have a special Valentine, to be one.

 Drawing #14 created with FingerPaint Glow Coloring and Doodle Drawing Free

-Organized, focused, and skilled in rappelling, my friend Bob arranged a road trip to Red River Gorge in KY, where he carefully outlined all the steps to ensure our safety before we literally stepped off a cliff!
-This beautiful day in the woods provides great subject matter for drawing #13 of my 31 day drawing challenge.
+Organized, focused and skilled, they arranged a road trip to Red River Gorge and carefully outlined every step to ensure safety, before we literally stepped off a cliff.
+Our beautiful time together in the woods is subject matter for drawing #13 of my 31-day drawing challenge.

 Created on Doodle Buddy for iPad by Pinger, Inc